-For example, so like molecule n versus molecule d.
-Let us take an example.
-For example, if I have calculated the molecular weight and if I calculated the native molecular weight is 120 kDa and if I have calculated the denatured molecular weight which is the 30 kDa then the oligomeric status would be the 120 divided by 30 which means the 4 which means it is a tetramer.
-So, once I calculated that it is actually a tetramer then I can be able to assure that there is a quaternary structure what is present.
-Now the question comes how you can be able to calculate the molecular weight of a protein under the native or the denaturating conditions.
-So calculation of molecular weight right.
-So for the native molecular weight what you can do is you can run the protein under the gel filtration chromatography.
+For example, so, like molecule N, versus molecule D. Let us take an example.
+For example, if I have calculated molecular weight and if I calculated the native molecular weight is 120 KDa, and if it I have calculated the denatured molecular weight which is the 30 KDa.
+Then the oligomeric status would be the 120 divided by 30 which means the 4, which means it is a tetramer.

+So, once I calculated that it is actually a tetramer then, I can be able to show that there is a quaternary structure, what is present.
+Now, the question comes how you can be able to calculate the molecular weight of a protein under the native or the denaturating conditions?

-So if you do the gel filtration chromatography although the scope does not allow you to the gel filtration chromatography but gel filtration chromatography is a explain chromatography technique which is actually going to filter the molecule based on the size.
-So if it is based on the size so if it is going to be 4 times because you are taking the 1 monomer and you are making the 4 monomers the size is going to be 4 times right.
-So that is why it is actually going to give you a pattern right it is going to give you a peak which is actually going to tell you that okay this is the size at which the protein is eluted.
-So this is called as the elution volume and utilizing this information and as well as the distribution coefficient you can be able to calculate the molecular weight of this particular protein and that is going to be called as native molecular weight.
-Now under what how to calculate the denatured molecular weight you can be able to calculate the denatured molecular weight with the help of the SDS page.
+So, calculation of molecular weight.
+So, for the native molecular weight, what you can do is you can run the protein under the gel filtration chromatography.
+So, if you do the gel filtration chromatography, although the scope does not allow you to explain the gel filtration chromatography, but gel filtration chromatography is a chromatography technique, which is actually going to filter the molecule based on the size.

+So, if it is based on the size, so, if it is going to be four times because you are taking the one monomer, and you are making the four monomers, the size is going to be four times.
+So, that is why it is actually going to give you a pattern, it is going to give you a peak, which is actually going to tell you that okay, this is the size at which the protein is eluted.

-I am sure we all know about the SDS page so even if you run the protein on the SDS page it is actually going to give you the molecular weight right.
-So you run first you run the molecular weight marker right so you run the marker and then you are going to run your proteins.
-So depending on the and then you calculate the Rf values for the these marker proteins right.
-So if for the individual marker protein when you calculate you are actually going to get the Rf values for each and every spot and then you can also be able to calculate the Rf value for the your protein and depending on the Rf value of this particular spot you can be able to calculate the denatured molecular weight.
-I have already discussed this whole thing in a and so that is how you can be able to calculate the denatured molecular weight and once you have the native molecular weight and you can have the denatured molecular weight you can be able to utilize that for calculating the oligomeric status which is the molecular weight native versus molecular weight denature right.
+So, this is called as the illusion volume, and utilizing this information, and as well as the distribution coefficient, you can be able to calculate the molecular weight of this particular protein.
+And that is going to be called as native molecular weight.
+And now, under what how to calculate the denatured molecular weight? you can be able to calculate the denatured molecular weight with the help of the SDS-PAGE.
+I am sure, we all know about the SDS-PAGE.
+So, when if you run the protein on the SDS-PAGE, it is actually going to give you the molecular weight.
+So, if you run first you run the molecular weight marker, so you run the marker, and then you are going to run your proteins.

+So, depending on the and then you calculate the Rf values for the, these marker proteins.
+So, for the individual marker protein, when you calculate, you are actually going to get the Rf values for each and every spot, and then you can also be able to calculate the Rf value for the your protein, and depending on the Rf value of this particular spot, you can be able to calculate the denatured molecular weight.

+I have already discussed this whole thing in a and so that is how you can be able to calculate the denatured molecular weight, and once you have the native molecular weight and you can have the denatured molecular weight.
+You can be able to utilize that for calculating the oligomeric status, which is the molecular weight native versus molecular weight denature.